 I once read a post on the things one has to do to be successful.
 And a lot of good points were included on the list.
-However, one stood out for me—keeping a diary.
+However, one stood out for me—keeping a journal.
 Not that this was the most important thing on the list, but because a lot of people who read the post referred to this as irrelevant.

 I remember someone commenting that he “would not be proud to read stuff he did while he was 8.”
 And others replied in support.